css-raku/HTML-Canvas-raku/README.md

-# HTML-Canvas-p6
+# HTML-Canvas-raku

-This a a module for composing and rendering HTML-5 canvases.
+This is a Raku module for composing and rendering HTML-5 canvases.

 It supports the majority of the [HTML Canvas 2D Context](https://www.w3.org/TR/2dcontext/) API.